rajputkarsh/nextjs-portfolio-2024/README.md

 #### Checkout Demo [here](https://utkarshrajput.com/)

 ## Description
 This project is a NextJS 14 based portfolio PWA.
-It has all the PWA capabilities such as offline fallback, service workers, installability, app shell, etc. Further, it is integrated with Firebase for fetching data via Server Actions.
+It has all PWA capabilities such as offline fallback, service workers, installability, app shell, etc. Further, it is integrated with Firebase for fetching data via Server Actions & automatic API patching for improved API performance.

 ## Getting Started
 Use the following steps to get started with your project